Sutherland Primary Academy - Organisations

 Who can I contact for further information?

 In the first instance parents are encouraged to talk to their child’s class teacher.
-When appropriate the SENCO may also be involved.
+When appropriate the SENCo may also be involved.
 If further action or discussion is necessary further meetings can be arranged.
-The SENCO is Mrs Nicholls who can be contacted through the school office on Mondays.
+The SENCo is Mrs Nadin who can be contacted through the school office Monday to Thursday.

-• Mrs Hodkinson, Academy and Community Liaison Officer (Mondays, Wednesdays and Thursdays)
+• Mrs N Hodkinson, Academy and Community Liaison Officer (Mondays, Wednesdays and Thursdays)

-• Miss Davies, Inclusion Support Manager (Wednesdays, Thursdays and Fridays)
+• Mrs N Bailey, Inclusion Support Manager, Deputy Designated Safeguarding Officer (Wednesdays, Thursdays and Fridays)

 What do I do if I want to make a complaint?